 The old town itself is one of the most photogenic urban spaces on the island: narrow streets, Ottoman fountains, minaret towers, Venetian loggia, bougainvillea over stone archways, and a harbor lined with restaurants and fishing boats.

-📷 Pro Tip: Visit the Fortezza at golden hour, when the sun comes from the west and the warm light on the honey-colored stone of the walls is extraordinary.
+📷 Pro Tip: Visit the Fortezza at golden hour, when the sun comes from the west, and the warm light on the honey-colored stone of the walls is extraordinary.
 From the highest point of the fortress, the combination of old town, harbor, and sea in a single frame is one of the most compositionally layered shots in western Crete.
 In the town below, the Rimondi Fountain near the Venetian loggia makes a strong focal point for street photography at any time of day.
-A 24–70mm handles both the fortress panoramics and the intimate street scenes.
+A 24 to 70mm lens handles both the fortress panoramics and the intimate street scenes.

 Best time: Golden hour for the Fortezza.
 Early morning for street photography in the Old Town.